 If you plan to shop on Black Friday, there are some things you can do to help save money AND keep your sanity!
-Black Friday 2013 is just a little more than 3 weeks away.
+Black Friday is coming up quickly.
 Well, if you want to be completely honest, it actually starts earlier that week!
-Many deals will be live on Thanksgiving, including both in-store and on-line deals, which can mean lots of deals and savings.
+Many deals will be live starting the Sunday before Thanksgiving and will run through the end of the week (both in-store and on-line), which can mean lots of deals and savings.

 While many will opt to shop from home, if you do like to get out and shop during this time of the year, it can be a lot of fun.
 If you can’t handle the crowds, then you would do better to stay at home.
 I will admit that I will be one of those out doing some shopping.
 For me, it isn’t even about the deals …. it is something my mom and I did when I moved here and just really enjoy.
 Yes – there are crowds.
 Yes – some people can be rude.
 However, for the most part, people are in a good mood and it is surprising how much they are willing to help one another.